jourteen/dummy/README.md

 # Dummy
-Dummy is a repository is for learning purpose only.
+Dummy is a repository for learning purpose only.